-Because of this, cavities in primary teeth can reach the inner pulp tissue quite rapidly and necessitate the need for ‘pulp therapy’ to save the tooth.
+Because of this, cavities in primary teeth can reach the inner pulp tissue quite rapidly and necessitate the need for pulp therapy to save the tooth.
 Dr. Hawryluk’s goal is to prevent pulpal procedures altogether.
 However, when needed, we, of course, use the latest researched based techniques available.

-Dr. Hawryluk has found the best material for filling the roots of primary teeth is a material made by ‘Pulp Dent, ’ which contains zinc oxide eugenol and resin from Canadian Balsam Fir.
-It is biologically compatible, and it will resorb as the root resorbs with the incoming of the new permanent teeth.
-Providing the best care and materials possible for your child’s dental treatment is our priority.
-If you live in the Mississauga area are looking for a new dentist for you or your child, please give us a call.
+Dr. Hawryluk has found the best material for filling the roots of primary teeth is a material made by Pulp Dent, which contains zinc oxide eugenol and resin from Canadian Balsam Fir.
+It is biologically compatible and will resorb as the root resorbs with the incoming of new permanent teeth.
+Our priority is to provide the best care and materials for your child’s dental treatment.
+If you live in the Mississauga area and are looking for a new dentist for you or your child, please call us.

-Reference: Viva Learning 2019: Pulp Therapy
+Viva Learning 2019: Pulp Therapy